-The esteemed ESMO Award was established in 1985 to annually recognise an ESMO member who has made an outstanding contribution to the development of medical oncology and who recognises the importance of promoting medical oncology as a speciality within the international community.
+The esteemed ESMO Award was established in 1985 to recognise an ESMO member who has made an outstanding contribution to the development of medical oncology by promoting it as a speciality within the European and/or international community.

 All awardees have made an outstanding contribution to the development of medical oncology and recognise the importance of promoting medical oncology as a speciality within the international community.

-The 2013 ESMO Award winner is Cora Sternberg, San Camillo Fortanini Hospital, Rome, Italy
+2013 ECC Amsterdam – Cora Sternberg, San Camillo Fortanini Hospital, Rome, Italy

 Prof Sternberg is an internationally respected leader in the field of urological malignancies: she has been elected Board Member of the European Organisation for Research and Treatment of Cancer (EORTC) for three terms; ESMO Faculty Coordinator for Genitourinary Tumours for many years and also served on the ESMO Nominating Committee, which is responsible for identifying candidates for ESMO high-level posts.
 Prof. Sternberg is currently the Solid Tumor editor of Critical Reviews in Oncology and Hematology and the Genitourinary Cancer editor for the European Journal of Cancer.
 She is the ESMO Scientific Co-Chair of this year’s ECC Congress.